gorlapraveen/The-Learning-Documentation-Project/docs/ResearchResources/arxiv/README.md

 You can find your articles here in the following format `ArxivDomain` ex: if you want latest `argriculture` related articles then go to the file `ArxivAgriculture.txt`.

-Each file contains atleast `500`(if <`500`, the Arxiv repo Many not contain less articles  ) latest Arxive Research Artilces Details.
+Each file contains atleast `500`(if <`500`, the Arxiv repo Many  contain less articles  ) latest Arxive Research Articles Details.

 You can access the following :
  1. The `URL`of the paper for your selected topic.